-Our school very much supports the Everyday, Every Lesson Counts initiative by the Department of Education and Training.
+Our school very much supports the Everyday, Every Lesson Counts initiative by the Department of Education.

-Our mobility support teacher, Chaplain and community liaison officers all support our office and teaching staff in engaging with families to encourage students to attend school every day.
+Our Student Engagement Teacher, Chaplain and community liaison officers all support our office and teaching staff in engaging with families to encourage students to attend school every day.

-Our students are rewarded for improved attendance and for attaining over 95 % attendance each semester.
+Our students are rewarded for improved attendance and for attaining over 95 %attendance each semester.